scramjetorg/transform-hub/docs/cli/commands-description.md

 **Options**

-*  -f, --config-file <path-to-file>   Path to configuration file in JSON format to be passed to the Instance context
+*  -f, --config-file <path-to-file>   Path to configuration file in JSON or YAML format to be passed to the Instance context
 *  -s, --config-string <json-string>  Configuration in JSON format to be passed to the Instance context
+*  --inst-id <string>                 Start Sequence with a custom Instance Id.
+Should consist of 36 characters
 *  --output-topic <string>            Topic to which the output stream should be routed
 *  --input-topic <string>             Topic to which the input stream should be routed
 *  --args <json-string>               Arguments to be passed to the first function in the Sequence
+*  --startup-config <path-to-config>  Path to startup config (JSON or YAML)
 *  --limits <json-string>             Instance limits
 *  -h, --help                         Display help for command